erikzaadi/pi-fest.com/content/pages/landing.md

-Title: Landing
-Heading: Pi-Fest
+Title: Pi-Fest
-Subheading: We all love the Raspberry Pi, We all want time to hack on it..
-Template: landing
 Date: 2013-05-28 10:20
 Save_as: index.html

+### We all love the Raspberry Pi, We all want time to hack on it..

 This is your chance to join a Raspberry Pi Hackathon..